 The Alliance for Malaria Prevention (AMP) is a global partnership of over 40 organizations focused on scaling-up and maintaining universal A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive targets for malaria prevention with insecticide-treated nets (ITNs) through all available channels including mass distribution campaigns and continuous distribution.
 The International Federation of Red Cross and Red Crescent Societies (IFRC) has housed and chaired AMP since its start in 2004, leveraging its global convening authority and well-established networks at the global, national and community levels.

 Building country capacity to conduct campaigns is fundamental to AMP’s mission.
 AMP has developed and disseminated global recommendations and tools and provided technical assistance (TA) tailored to country settings to build skills of national staff and their in-country partners to conduct high-quality mass campaigns and achieve their ITN coverage and malaria reduction goals.
-A team of over 30 highly trained and experienced experts in all aspects of campaign planning, Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. and The systematic and objective assessment of the relevance, adequacy, progress, efficiency, effectiveness and impact of a course of actions, in relation to objectives and taking into has been established with the support of global partners such as the Global Fund for HIV/AIDs, Tuberculosis and Malaria (Global Fund), the US President’s Malaria Initiative (PMI) and the RBM Partnership to End Malaria (RBM).
+A team of over 30 highly trained and experienced experts in all aspects of campaign planning, Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these and The systematic and objective assessment of the relevance, adequacy, progress, efficiency, effectiveness and impact of a course of actions, in relation to has been established with the support of global partners such as the Global Fund for HIV/AIDs, Tuberculosis and Malaria (Global Fund), the US President’s Malaria Initiative (PMI) and the RBM Partnership to End Malaria (RBM).